-PARTNERS stands for Providing Advancement Resources To Nursing Education, Research, and Students, and this year’s virtual event exceeded the organization’s fundraising goal.
+PARTNERS stands for Providing Advancement Resources To Nursing Education, Research, and Students, and its 2021 Virtual Spring Luncheon exceeded the organization’s fundraising goal.

 “Thank you for helping these exceptional students become the angels we call nurses,” Mrs. Cizik said.

-PARTNERS achieved its initial fundraising goal prior to the event approached the $150,000 mark during the luncheon as supporters utilized a text-to-give option to make real-time gifts.
-Corporate and hospital sponsors included H-E-B, MD Anderson Cancer Center, Houston Methodist, Memorial Hermann, and Texas Children’s Hospital.
+PARTNERS achieved its initial fundraising goal prior to the event and approached the $150,000 mark during the luncheon as supporters utilized a text-to-give option.
+Corporate and community sponsors included H-E-B, The University of Texas MD Anderson Cancer Center, Houston Methodist, Memorial Hermann, and Texas Children’s Hospital.

 Learn more about PARTNERS.